-The Telegraph recently ran an article about more British workers being given the right to request flexible working hours – read article here.
+The Telegraph shared a piece about an increase in British workers being given the right to request flexible working hours – read it here.

 Hallelujah we say to that!